Get matched with vetted scholarships and enter our

 Why do some schools use lotteries?

 Charter schools have specific enrollment periods where parents can register their children.
-However, due to the high demand of charter schools, there might not be enough enrollment spots to allow all applicants to attend the school of choice.
+However, due to the high demand of charter schools, there might not be enough enrollment spots to allow all applicants to attend the school of their choice.

 To fix this problem, charter schools usually turn to what is known as a school lottery system.
 Because charter schools are public and tuition-free institutions, they do not require any type of admissions process such as interviews or essays.
-Therefore, the most fair way of selecting who can attend charter schools is through a school lottery system.
+Therefore, the fairest way of selecting who can attend charter schools is through a school lottery system.

 What is a school lottery system?